The closest alternatives to Amaro Averna are Amaro Ramazzotti, Amaro Ciociaro, Amaro Montenegro, Amaro Meletti, and Amaro Lucano.

 For those who enjoy the classic taste of Amaro Averna but would like to try something different, Amaro Meletti is a great choice.

-It boasts slightly sweeter notes than Amaro Averna without being overbearing or too sweet.
+It has slightly sweeter notes than Amaro Averna without being overbearing or too sweet.

-The complex spices make this beverage truly delightful and worth trying if you’re passionate about Amari.
+The complex spices make this beverage truly pleasant and worth trying if you're passionate about Amari.

 5 - Amaro Lucano